MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/triggers.md

 ```

 > [!NOTE]
-> Custom state triggers can be created by deriving from the [`StateTriggerBase`](xref:Xamarin.Forms.StateTriggerBase) class.
+> Custom state triggers can be created by deriving from the [`StateTriggerBase`](xref:Xamarin.Forms.StateTriggerBase) class, and overriding the `OnAttached` and `OnDetached` methods to perform any required registrations and cleanup.

 ### Adaptive trigger